XiconQoo/Gladdy-TBC/README.md

 - **big overhaul of positioning elements added!
 All elements besides HP and PowerBar can be moved separately**
   - added Mover Frames for Auras, Interrupts, (De)Buffs, CastBar, ClassIcon, CombatIndicator, Cooldowns, DRs, Pets, Racial, Trinket
   - this will hopefully make configuration a lot easier
+  - all visible elements' FrameStrata and FrameLevel can be configured (overlap frames how you want it)
 - **SpecDetection:**
   - fixed spec detection for Paladins
   - added following spells for better spec detection: